- Fall is a great time to plant trees, shrubs, bulbs, perennials,

-- We recommend feeding evergreens (Hollies, Boxwoods and Yews) and
+- Feed evergreens (Hollies, Boxwoods and Yews) and deciduous trees

-deciduous trees (Maples, Oaks and Ash) with tree & shrub foods.
+(Maples, Oaks and Ash) with a tree & shrub food.
+This product

-These product contains slow-release nitrogen, sulfate of potash, iron
+contains slow-release nitrogen, sulfate of potash, iron and other

 - Time to transplant peonies or divide them if you wish to multiply

-lawn this month to make it thicker and healthier.
+an established lawn to make it thicker and healthier.